dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 #### Creating Wireframes

 With the user flow completed, I began to create wireframes of the mobile interface.
-Since this was a design exercise with a concrete deadline, I focused on developing wireframes of pages I felt needed the highest priority.
+I focused on developing wireframes of pages that were critical to the task of searching for a item in the library catalog.
 These were the search page, the search results page, and the item page.
-I sketched these out via pen and paper to save some time.
+I sketched these out via pen and paper.

 #### Prototyping a Mockup